How scammers posing as SingPost trick victims with SMSes, fake sites

 Of these non-bank related phishing scams, one prominent type involved crooks posing as delivery companies such as SingPost.

-Group-IB said on Monday (March 28) that the three scam types use fake SMSes and sites that appear to belong to SingPost.
+Group-IB said yesterday that the three scam types use fake SMSes and sites that appear to belong to SingPost.
 It is unclear where the scammers are from.
 Here are more details about these scams.

 The bogus texts look like delivery notices encouraging victims to click a shortened URL leading to a fake SingPost site.
 For instance, the SMSes cite a delivery problem that needs to be resolved at the URL provided, or name-drop SingPost and say goods need to be signed.